-- 3. CPU Representatives will not: - a.
-Use social media for the purpose of fraud or any other activity that contravenes the laws of Canada, the CPU's Code of Conduct and Ethics, or any other applicable jurisdiction - b.
-Impersonate any other person or misrepresent their identity, role, or position with the CPU. - c.
-Display preference or favouritism with regard to associations, athletes, or other members - d.
-Upload, post, email, or otherwise transmit: - i.
-Any content that is offensive, obscene, unlawful, threatening, abusive, harassing, defamatory, hateful, invasive or another person's privacy, or otherwise objectionable - ii.
+- 4. CPU Representatives will not: - use social media for the purpose of fraud or any other activity that contravenes the laws of Canada, the CPU's Code of Conduct and Ethics, or any other applicable jurisdiction - b) Impersonate any other person or misrepresent their identity, role, or position with the CPU - c) Display preference or favourtism with regard to associations, athletes, or other members - d) Upload, post, email, or otherwise transmit: - Any content that is offensive, obscene, unlawful, threatening, abusive, harassing, defamatory, hateful, invasive or another person's privacy, or otherwise objectionable - ii.
 Any material which is designed to cause annoyance, inconvenience, or needless anxiety to others - iii.
-Any material that infringes on the patent, trademark, trade secrets, copyright, or other proprietary rights of any other party - iv.
-Any material that is considered the CPU's confidential information or intellectual property - 4.
-Representatives shall refrain from discussing matters related to the CPU or its operations on Representatives' personal social media.
-Instead, matters related to the CPU or its operations should be handled through more official communication channels (such as email) or through CPUbranded social media. - 5.
-Representatives must engage with social media only in the context(s) described in their volunteer position, or position with the CPU.
-For example, a CPU Head Coach shall not represent the CPU in answering a question on CPU-branded social media that is directed at and better addressed in more official communication channels by, the CPU's Treasurer. - 6.
+Any material that infringes on the patent, trademark, trade secrets, copyright, or other proprietary right of any other party - iv.
+Any material that is considered the CPU's confidential information or intellectual property

+- Representatives shall refrain from discussing matters related to the CPU or its operations on Representatives' personal social media.
+Instead, matters related to the CPU or its operations should be handled through more official communication channels (such as email) or through CPU-branded social media. - 6.
+Representatives must engage with social media only in the context(s) described in their contract of employment, volunteer position, or position with the CPU.
+For example, a CPU Head Coach shall not represent the CPU in answering a question on CPU-branded social media that is directed at, and better addressed in more official communication channels by, the CPU's Treasurer. - 7.
 Representatives shall use their best judgment to respond to controversial or negative content posted by other people on the CPU-branded social media.
 In some cases, deletion of the material may be the most prudent action.
 In other cases, responding publicly may be preferred.
-If a Representative questions the correct action to take, the Representative shall consult with another Representative who has more decision-making authority at the CPU. - 7.
+If a Representative questions the correct action to take, the Representative shall consult with another Representative who has more decision-making authority at the CPU. - 8.
 Representatives shall use a clear and appropriate writing style.

-CPU RESPONSIBILITIES
+CPU Responsibilities

-- 8. The CPU will: - e.
-Ensure that Representatives only use social media in a positive manner when connecting with others - f.
-Properly vet and understand each social medium before directing Representatives to engage with, or create, CPU-branded social media - g.
-Ensure that Representatives balance personal and professional information posted via social media and inform Representatives that a balance is necessary and positive - h.
-Monitor Representatives ' use of social media
+- 9. The CPU will: - a) Ensure that Representatives only use social media in a positive manner when connecting with others - b) Properly vet and understand each social medium before directing Representatives to engage with, or create, CPU-branded social media - c) Host expert training sessions on the topic of social media; in the event that the social media engagement directed by the CPU is unclear or not fully understood - d) Ensure that Representatives balance personal and professional information posted via social media and inform Representatives that a balance is necessary and positive - e) Monitor Representatives' use of social media